techidaily/site-article-posts/source/_posts/virtual-odyssey-comparing-oculus-htc-vive-and-ps-vrs-gaming-offerings.md

 | Cons                     | Underperforms in image sharpness and audio; only supports PS4                             | Too many wires, overheats, sometimes grease stains are found on lens                                                                       | Price, Bulky cable, Potential tripping hazard, Hard on neck and back                                                                                               |

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Verdict

 The HTC Vive is very costly yet it does not provide sufficient features with such a great price.
 Hence the Vive has been lagging behind and discussed less in websites.
 However, the competition is more challenging between Sony and The Rift; Sony gives superior feel and comfort as well as an unmatched tracking and refresh rate.
 But the Rift has a bigger hand in image quality and weight.
 Right now it would be fair to put The Vive on top since the PlayStation VR is yet to be released and has not been tested and rated by users yet.